fls-bioinformatics-core/bcf_nanopore/docs/background.rst

 * PROJECT: a set of runs relating to the same experiment, with samples run for one or more applications
-* RUN: a run of the PromethION instrument on a pool of samples
+* RUN: a run of the PromethION instrument on a batch of samples
-* POOL: a set of samples run on the same flow cell within a run
+* BATCH: synonymous with RUN
 * FLOWCELL: a physical flow cell used in a run, identified by a unique ID (e.g. "PAW15685")
 * BARCODE: a barcode sequence attached to a sample, identified